 Replete with rich symbolism such as herons, and once in a blue moon blooming bamboo flowers, Tiger Hills, begins in 1878, when Mutthava reminisces about the birth of her daughter, Devi, in Coorg.

 Devi is the only daughter of Mutthava and Nachimanda Thimmaya.
 She is pampered by all, including her parents and her grandmother, Tayi.
 She becomes bold and feisty and soon her life is intertwined with the orphaned son, Devanna.
 They become the best of childhood friends.
 The story then turns to how Devanna is lauded for his intelligence by Reverend Gundert, who was in charge of the mission there.
 He develops a fondness for the boy and wants to cultivate in him a deep well of learning.
 Devanna grows to love this attention.
 The Reverend also slowly cultivates Devanna’s love for botany and education.
 Simultaneously, Devanna falls in love with Devi.
 But he aspires to become a doctor and then confess his love for her when he completes his studies.
 Devi, however, gets smitten by the famous tiger killer, Machu and has eyes only for him.

 And alas, like all love stories, tragedy befalls on Devanna and due to that on Devi as well.

-If one overlooks that however, Tigers Hills is a fairly straightforward story, engaging and easy to read, chronologically constructed and almost like a bildungsroman for the two lovers as the reader sees their growth from childhood into adulthood and how they comes to terms with the losses they have suffered on the way.
+If one overlooks that however, Tigers Hills is a fairly straightforward story, engaging and easy to read, chronologically constructed and almost like a bildungsroman for the two lovers as the reader sees their growth from childhood into adulthood and how they come to terms with the losses they have suffered along the way.

 It is a beautiful book to steep yourself in and read with a cuppa of coffee while you travel back in time and wander amidst Devi’s aptly named coffee estate, Tiger Hills.